Search

 • What is the busiest day to depart from Toronto Pearson Intl Airport?

-The day with the most flights departing from Toronto Pearson Intl Airport is generally Tuesday, with an average of 10 flights leaving the airport.
+The day with the most flights departing from Toronto Pearson Intl Airport in the past week was Friday, with 1,717 flights leaving the airport.

 Everything you need to know about Toronto Pearson Intl Airport flights